Why Does Obesity Cause Shortness Of Breath?

 You should take measures if you suffer from shortness of breath when working out.
 Before starting any new kind of exercise, it is recommended that you see your doctor for a physical examination and fitness assessment.

-How Can You Treat Breathing Issues Caused by Obesity?
+How Can You Treat Breathing Issues Caused By Obesity?

 Conclusion